plentymarkets/plugin-pos-payment-method-renaming/meta/documents/user_guide_en.md

-# plentymarkets Plugin for integrating and renaming plentyPOS default payment methods
+# PlentyONE Plugin for integrating and renaming plentyPOS default payment methods

-This plugin provides you with all necessary plentyPOS default payment methods by making them available in your plentymarkets back end:
+This plugin provides you with all necessary plentyPOS default payment methods by making them available in your PlentyONE back end:

 * Cash payment (ID 4)
 * Card payment (ID 11)